Work experience places are now filled for 2020. Please contact us in January for 2021 placements.

 Depending on availability, the Basil Hetzel Institute for Translational Health Research offers unpaid work experience to South Australian Secondary Students in years 10-12.
 A work experience placement provides an opportunity to learn about the fundamentals of health and medical research.
 Students will be placed with one or more hospital department research teams, you will work with University students, researchers, doctors and other clinicians.

-Limited positions are available, so we encourage you to contact us early in the year, even if your designated placement won’t occur until late in the year.
+Limited positions are available, and they are usually allocated by mid February, so we encourage you to contact us early in the year, even if your designated placement won’t occur until late in the year.
 Being offered a placement depends on available opportunities, but also any experience you may have had and your aptitude for the role.
 Please indicate if you have a specific interest.
 Work experience applications are assessed on a case-by-case basis, usually by the manager of the relevant research area.

 Placements are based at The Institute, part of The Queen Elizabeth Hospital campus in Woodville, South Australia.
 You will be required to wear fully enclosed shoes when in the laboratories, but all other safety equipment and clothing will be provided.

 To register your interest, all students must complete the following form:

 Once you are accepted for a work experience position we will contact you to confirm your placement and then require the DECD or school “workplace learning agreement form” to be completed.

 This procedure is not applicable to tertiary students seeking research placements.

 - If you are seeking a research or practical laboratory placement as part of your degree, please contact your course lecturer.

 - Prospective Vacation scholars should review our scholarship and project opportunities.

 Please contact Kathryn Hudson if you have any queries.